Incorporating Neuro-Inspired Adaptability for Continual Learning in Artificial Intelligence: Methods

 \subsection{Baseline Approach}

-To ensure generality in realistic applications, we restrict the old training samples to be unavailable in continual learning, and compare with representative approaches that follow this restriction.
+To ensure generality in realistic applications, we restrict the old training samples to be unavailable in continual learning, and compare with representative methods that follow this restriction.
 Specifically, EWC \cite{kirkpatrick2017overcoming}, MAS \cite{aljundi2018memory} and SI \cite{zenke2017continual} are synaptic regularization methods that selectively penalized parameter changes to preserve memory stability.
 AGS-CL \cite{jung2020continual} took advantages of parameter isolation and synaptic regularization to prevent catastrophic forgetting.
 P\&C \cite{schwarz2018progress} adopted an additional active column on the basis of EWC \cite{kirkpatrick2017overcoming} to improve learning plasticity.
-CPR \cite{cha2020cpr} encouraged the learner to converge to a flat loss landscape, which can be combined with other approaches.
+CPR \cite{cha2020cpr} encouraged convergence to a flat loss landscape, which can be combined with other baseline approaches.
 The hyperparameters for continual learning are determined with a comprehensive grid search.
-We construct a different task sequence (different class split, data shuffling, task order and random seed) from the actual experiments and run it for once.
-Then we use the best (combinations of) hyperparameters to perform the actual experiments for multiple runs, summarized in Supplementary~\ref{secB_hyperparameter} and Table~\ref{table:hyperparameter_all}.
+We construct a different task sequence (e.g., different class splits, data shuffling, task orders and random seeds) from the actual experiments and run it for once.
+Then we use the best combinations of hyperparameters to perform the actual experiments for multiple runs, as described in Supplementary Section~2.3.